 Not good for cats who need to avoid grains

-There’s something about the crunchy outer texture and the soft, creamy inside of Greenies Feline SmartBites that cats go crazy for.
-The bonus in these tasty treats is that they also contain ingredients like flaxseed and fish oil to benefit your cat’s skin and fur.
-They are also low-calorie and contain no artificial flavors, preservatives, or fillers.
+There’s something about the crunchy outer texture and the soft, creamy inside of Greenies Feline SmartBites that cats simply adore.
+But these tasty treats top our list because they contain ingredients like flaxseed and fish oil to benefit your cat’s skin and fur.
+They are also low-calorie and contain no artificial flavors, preservatives, or fillers, so you can give them to your kitty every day.
 The treats are bite-sized which makes it easy to reward your favorite feline, and the resealable bag makes it easy to keep the rest fresh until the next treat time.
 A chicken flavor is also available for cats that prefer poultry over fish.